craigf-svg/state-province-map/backend/README.md

 Install your dependencies using `composer install`

-If running locally, run your PHP server from this folder using `php -S localhost:8000`
+If running locally, run your PHP server from this folder with `php -S localhost:8000 -t . router.php`

 ## Database Format